michael-bambha/protisplice/README.md

 # Protisplice

-A Python package for extracting splice site sequences from any organism.
-Also provides functions for finding false/decoy splice sites, which can be used for easily obtaining data for training splice site classifiers.
+A Python package for extracting splice site sequences from any organism given a FASTA and GFF3 annotation file.

+Protisplice allows for straightforward dataset generation for splice site classifiers.
+In addition to locating true splice sites of any length, users can also generate a "decoy" set of sequences that can be sampled from regions near, but not containing, splice sites, or from intergenic regions.
+Users can define a buffer size, which will start decoy sampling a defined number of bases away from the splice site.

+Lastly, functions for calculating PPM, PWM, and PFM of the extracted sequences are included in `protisplice.motif_scoring`.

 ## Features

 - Extract true and decoy splice site sequences from GFF3 and FASTA files of any organism
-- Filter transcripts based on RNA-seq count data, as well as transcript type filtering (protein-coding)
 - Configurable extraction parameters (exon/intron lengths, buffer sizes)
+- Output extracted sequences to FASTA
+- Filtering transcripts on kallisto count data
 - Functions for calculating position weight, frequency, and probability matrices

 ## Installation